NiclasOlofsson/HIE/README.md

 This is usally completely beyond scope for many people working in healthcare integration since they are usually "occational interface developers".
 Many do not do interfacing full time.
 They also tend to have a rather clinical/technical background, and only in the best of cases from healthcare IT.
 Very few have real coding knowledge, experience or even skills.
 Part from having difficulties doing JavaScripting, Mirth Connects actual development environment is an absolut disaster from an IDE perspective.

+## Filters & Transformers options
+Thanks to .NET wide availability of script-environments it is possible to offer many different ways to create filters and transformers.
+At this time the following _to be supported_ technologies have been identified:

+- JavaScript
+- TypeScript
+- C#
+- Ruby
+- Phyton
+- XSLT
+- JSON based transformations

+As an alternative strict declarative transformations and filtering, a HIE specific expression model would also work.
+Primarily to provide usability for people not in the category of "script kids".
+This style of transformations would suppoort both **value based mapping** as well as **type based mapping** making it possible to configure support for unknown repeated segments in a message.

 ##IDE for HIE
 At the end of the day, HIE is really about the integrated development environment for interface (integration) development, and a lot about usability.